yangchen2/gallo_skin-gut_axis/README.md

 # Analysis of the gut microbiome following dermal injury
-This repository holds the Jupyter notebooks which were used to generate figures for the analysis of our manuscript:
+This repository holds the Jupyter notebooks which were used to generate Figure 3 for the analysis of our manuscript:

 **_Dermal injury drives a skin-gut axis that disrupts the intestinal microbiome and intestinal immune homeostasis_** (currently in review).